schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		.. code-block:: python

-			# export all instances as OpenType (.otf) and WOFF2 to user's font folder
+			# export all instances as OpenType (.otf) and WOFF2 to user’s font folder

 			exportFolder = '/Users/myself/Library/Fonts'